SEARCH THIS BLOG

 My view from Ristorante Nazionale in Piazza Cadorna.

-Ok... back to the story.
 In Good Blood, which takes place in Stresa, and which I read while I was recently in Stresa, a kidnapping has taken place.
 The young heir to the wealthy and historic de Grazia family has been abducted and ransom information has been received.
 Meanwhile, buried bones have been found on a nearby construction site owned by the de Grazia family.
 Whose bones are they?
 And are these events related in some way?

-The star of our novel, the forensic bone detective Gideon, who just happens to be in Stresa at this time, is of course called in to consult on the case.
+The star of our novel, the forensic bone detective Gideon, who just happens to be in Stresa at this time, is called in to consult on the case.
 After a stressful day of investigations and interviews he goes alone to relax, and to think, to the Bar Nazionale in Piazza Cadorna.

 From the book: